‘General Hospital’ Spoilers: Anna And Valentin Gets Closer, Jake’s Paternity In Question

 — General Hospital (@GeneralHospital) April 7, 2017

-Jason wants Franco out of his son’s life and Liz asked Franco to back down.
+Jason wants Franco out of his son’s life, and Liz asked Franco to back down.
 When Jake seeks him out in his art studio to share something, Franco will not heed Jason’s wishes.
 Based on these spoilers, there are speculations that Jason’s paternity will come into question.

-Paternity tests have always been questionable in General Hospital and Jake might confide to Franco that he knows Jason is not his father.
+Paternity tests have always been questionable on General Hospital, and Jake might confide to Franco that he knows Jason is not his father.
 There are speculations that Jake is actually Lucky Spencer’s (Jonathan Jackson) son and not Jason’s.
 Given the tension between Liz, Jason, and Franco, Jake’s revelation might change everything.
 General Hospital spoilers reveal that there is something major involving Jake.

 MONDAY ON #GH… "If you're looking for absolution, you've come to the wrong place!" pic.twitter.com/UpntyNfLgy